AckerlyXu/heima/articles/iot-suite/iot-suite-permissions.md

-<properties
+---
-  pageTitle="Azure IoT Suite and Azure Active Directory | Azure" description="Describes how Azure IoT Suite uses Azure Active Directory to manage permissions." services="" suite="iot-suite" documentationCenter="" author="dominicbetts" manager="timlt" editor=""/>
+title: Azure IoT Suite and Azure Active Directory | Azure
+description: Describes how Azure IoT Suite uses Azure Active Directory to manage permissions.

-<tags
-  ms.service="iot-suite"
-  ms.date="02/08/2017"
-  wacn.date="05/17/2016"/>
+services: ''
+suite: iot-suite
+documentationCenter: ''
+author: dominicbetts
+manager: timlt
+editor: ''

+ms.service: iot-suite
+ms.date: 02/08/2017
+wacn.date: 05/17/2016
+---

 # Permissions on the azureiotsuite.com site
 ## What happens when you sign in
 The first time you sign in at [azureiotsuite.com][lnk-azureiotsuite], the site determines the permission levels you have based on the currently selected Azure Active Directory (AAD) tenant and Azure subscription.